documents my progress in building a Farrier F-85SR trimaran.

 Why build when you can buy?

-I want to build my own boat, even though there are several arguments for not building, like on this website.
+I wanted to build my own boat, even though there are several arguments for not building, like on this website.
 What counts are the reasons for building your boat.
 Do you just want to save money, or are you interested in the building process.

 I have a great job.
 Although I’m away from home for several days in a row, I’m also at home when others are at work and my children off to school.
 There is one disadvantage to my job however: When I drive home there’s nothing to show, only memories.